nirvik7/cse15l-lab-reports/labreport3.md

 plos/pmed.0010030.txt:        The study was funded by Boehringer Ingelheim, the manufacturer of nevirapine.
 The
 ```

 Example 3: This one isn't that interesting.
-I wanted to see how many times the word "aids" would be intermixed with the disease "AIDS" but on this search, it seems that it's a pretty rare scenario amounting to a grand total of 0 times.
+I wanted to see how many times the word "aids" would be intermixed with the disease "AIDS" but on the evidence of this search, it seems that it's a pretty rare occurrence amounting to a grand total of 0 times.

 ```
 my_gr@NirvikLaptop MINGW64 ~/OneDrive/Documents/GitHub/skill-demo1/technical (main)